Frequently Asked Questions

 Vacation Insurance will cover you for trip cancellation and delays, baggage loss and delays.

-International Medical Insurance will find you a competent doctor who speaks English and it also includes air evacuation.
+International Medical Insurance will find you a competent doctor who speaks English and it also includes air evacuation. - Where can I find visa, passport, and health information for South America?

 You can find further information here: